 Fees for MBA start from around 3- 4 lakhs and increase as per the institute’s brand name.
 As against that, CIMA qualification costs you around 1 to 1.8 lakhs, which is much lesser than the MBA course.

-Since there are higher number of MBA graduates churning out this year, there is stiff competition for jobs.
-Moreover, there are lesser number of CIMA qualified professionals and the passing percentage is around 60%, which is lesser than that of MBA graduates, wherein 85 % of students pass out.
+Since there is the higher number of MBA graduates churning out this year, there is stiff competition for jobs.
+Moreover, there is the lesser number of CIMA qualified professionals and the passing percentage is around 60%, which is lesser than that of MBA graduates, wherein 85 % of students pass out.
 While the students of top B schools do get a highly lucrative career, CIMA certificate holders get to carve their own niche in the market, as adept finance professionals capable of decision making.
 Many Fortune 500 companies consider CIMA qualified candidates due to their global accreditation, which makes it easy to manage the client’s overseas branches.

 - Earn While You Learn